kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 Copyright 2025 Leon Kidlat <https://kidl.at/wtfpl-3.0>

-Terms and conditions regarding the use, reproduction, modification, distribution and/or sale of this work:
+Terms and conditions regarding the use, reproduction, modification, distribution and/or sale of this work, which is provided to you without warranty of any kind:

        0. Just do what the fuck you want to.
 ````